magipamies/Qgis_plugin/README.md

 facility.
-Given a circular area defined by a facility (center) and a maximum distance (radius), plugin generates a points layer over OpenStreetMap map with all the target amenity instances found inside the area.
+Given a circular area defined by a facility (center) and a maximum distance (radius), plugin generates a points layer over OpenStreetMap map with all the target amenity instances found inside this area.

 When "BuscaRecursos" is launched next dialog is opened, from where the user can set and execute the pluggin.
 Configurable variables are: